dotnet/docs-maui/docs/android/deployment/publish-google-play.md

 1. In Visual Studio's **Solution Explorer** right-click on your .NET MAUI app project and select **Properties**.
 Then, navigate to the **Android > Options** tab and ensure that the value of the **Release** field is set to **bundle**:

-    :::image type="content" source="media/publish/vs/google-play-ensure-package-format.png" alt-text="Screenshot of ensuring the bundle package format is setchanging the package format of a .NET MAUI Android app to APK.":::Publish
+    :::image type="content" source="media/publish/vs/google-play-ensure-package-format.png" alt-text="Screenshot of changing the package format of a .NET MAUI Android app to APK.":::Publish

 ## Distribute your app through Google Play Console